nginxinc/nginx-amplify-doc/amplify-faq.md

   * Amazon Linux (latest release)
   * Gentoo Linux (experimental Ebuild)

-The following OS and distributions are not fully supported yet (and no agent packages are available yet), however you can grab a specialized install script [here](https://raw.githubusercontent.com/nginxinc/nginx-amplify-agent/master/packages/install-source.sh) and see if it works for you.
+The following OS and distributions are not fully supported yet (and no agent packages are available), however you can grab a specialized install script [here](https://raw.githubusercontent.com/nginxinc/nginx-amplify-agent/master/packages/install-source.sh) and see if it works for you.
 Feel free to submit an issue or a PR if you find something that has to be fixed.

   * FreeBSD 10
   * SLES 12